 Description of eastern tent caterpillars

-Dark colored caterpillars with lighter stripes down their sides.
+Eastern tent caterpillars are dark-colored, slightly fuzzy and with lighter stripes down their sides.
 They form silvery-gray webs, usually located at the fork of a major branch on a tree or shrub.
+Click here to see images and videos of caterpillars and their tents.

 Life cycle of eastern tent caterpillars

-Caterpillars emerge in late April and early May from eggs that were laid on small twigs last summer by the female moths.
-During the daytime the caterpillars feed on buds and foliage.
-On cloudy rainy days and at night the caterpillars remain in the protective confines of the tent.
-Tents start out very small but enlarge as the caterpillars feed and grow and add to the tents, making them more obvious in the landscape and along roadsides.
+There is only one generation of eastern tent caterpillars each year.
+The female moth lays egg masses on the branches of host plants during the summer.
+Eggs do not hatch until the following spring, usually in April, depending on temperature.
+The caterpillars feed on the host plant foliage for 4 to 6 weeks.
+During the daytime, the caterpillars feed on buds and foliage.
+On cloudy, rainy days and at night, the caterpillars remain in the protective confines of the tent.
+Tents start very small but enlarge as the caterpillars feed and grow and add to the tents, making them more evident in the landscape, orchard, and roadsides.

 Damage caused by eastern tent caterpillars

-Caterpillars feed on buds and foliage of apple, crabapple, wild plum, cherry and similar trees.
+Caterpillars feed on buds and foliage a variety of trees and shrubs but prefer apple, crabapple, wild plum, cherry, and similar trees.

 Management of eastern tent caterpillars

 Damage can be reduced by removing and destroying tents and caterpillars as soon as they are noticed.
-Tent removal should be done in early morning or late evening or on cool rainy days when the caterpillars are occupying the tents.
-The caterpillars and the silk webbing are harmless to people; no harm comes from taking down the tent with your bare hands, although I understand some people would rather do this operation with a pole or gloved hands
+Tent removal should be done in early morning or late evening or on cool, rainy days when the caterpillars occupy the tents.
+The caterpillars and the silk webbing are harmless to people; no harm comes from taking down the tent with your bare hands, although many prefer to remove the tent and caterpillars with a paper towel or gloved hands.
+Foliage sprays of Bacillus thuringiensis or other labeled insecticides can be applied for caterpillar control on ornamentals when the caterpillars are small.
+Insecticides are generally ineffective against grown caterpillars.
+Tents that are not discovered until late May can be ignored as the caterpillars have nearly finished feeding and are at their maximum size.
+If there are no caterpillars present, the tent is old, and no treatment is necessary.

 Do you live in Iowa and have an insect you would like identified?